What are anchovies? Are they fish? Are they like sardines?

 Anchovies are renowned for their distinctive and intense flavor.
 Their taste is characterized by a combination of saltiness, umami, and a slightly fishy and briny profile.

 The saltiness comes from the curing process, during which anchovies are typically preserved in salt.
-This process helps preserve and enhances the overall flavor, giving them their characteristic salty kick.
+This process helps preserve and enhance the overall flavor, giving them their characteristic salty kick.

 The umami taste, often described as savory and full-bodied, is a significant component of anchovy flavor.
 This umami quality is attributed to compounds like glutamate, which are concentrated during curing.
 Umami is a key element in many savory dishes, and anchovies contribute a rich and complex layer of this taste.